Mechanisms vs. Outcomes: Probing for Syntax Fails to Explain Performance on Targeted Syntactic Evaluations: Conclusion

 \section{Conclusion}

+Targeted evaluations like BLiMP are widely used to benchmark model syntactic knowledge.
+Given the importance of minimal pairs, our key contribution is to show systematically that probing fails to reliably extract the latent syntactic knowledge within models that correlates with minimal pair accuracy.
+The high BLiMP scores observed across the open-weight models studied suggest effective learning of syntactic phenomena, and probing task performance is likewise strong.
+However, across models, probing performance does not align with BLiMP performance, even in fine-grained settings where such alignment might reasonably be expected.

-Targeted evaluations like BLiMP minimal pairs reveal the extent of model syntactic knowledge.
-High BLiMP scores observed across the open-weight models studied here suggest effective learning of syntactic phenomena.
-Our work shows that the mechanism of recovering syntactic knowledge from model activations through linear probing \emph{does not} at all predict targeted evaluation performance.
-Despite extensive research on probing, further work is necessary to develop a robust understanding of how syntax is represented within models.
+Returning to our ``mechanisms vs. outcomes'' framework, the mechanism of recovering syntactic knowledge from model activations through linear probing \emph{does not} at all predict targeted outcomes.
+A common question in probing research is whether the probed representations are actually used to produce model outputs, motivating the line of work on causality.
+However, our negative finding regarding predictive power preempts this causal question.
+Extensive research on probing and interpretability more broadly has advanced our knowledge, but a robust understanding of how syntax is represented within models remains to be developed.